Who can use this Security Services Contract?

-This legal agreement template is designed for use by a business providing security services or security guards.
+This Security services contract template is designed for use by a business providing security services or security guards.

 - obligations of the security firm and its client

 - loss of property